ShikharJ/GSoC-2018-Work-Report/README.md

   <img width="556" height="112" src="https://github.com/ShikharJ/GSoC-2018-Work-Report/blob/master/src/gsoc.png">
 </p>

 My proposal for **Implementing Essential Deep Learning Modules** was selected as an official project under **Google Summer of Code 2018**.
-I worked with the organisation [Mlpack](https://github.com/mlpack/), under the mentorship of **Marcus Edel** ([@zoq](https://github.com/zoq)).
+I worked with the organisation [mlpack](https://github.com/mlpack/), under the mentorship of **Marcus Edel** ([@zoq](https://github.com/zoq)).

 ## Goal

-`Mlpack` is an intuitive, fast, and flexible `C++` machine learning library with bindings to other languages.
+`mlpack` is an intuitive, fast, and flexible `C++` machine learning library with bindings to other languages.
 It is meant to be a machine learning analog to `LAPACK`, and aims to implement a wide array of machine learning methods and functions as a "swiss army knife" for machine learning researchers.
-In addition to its powerful `C++` interface, mlpack also provides command-line programs and `Python` bindings.
+In addition to its powerful `C++` interface, `mlpack` also provides command-line programs and `Python` bindings.

 Over the years, Deep Learning has become a promising field of work, attracting attention from the most prominent Machine Learning researchers of the world.
 One of the most prominent ideas in the field of Deep Learning is `Generative Adversarial Networks` invented by `Ian Goodfellow`.
 We aimed to implement `GAN`, `Deep Convolutional GAN (DCGAN)` and `Wasserstein GAN (WGAN)`.
 Some additional goals were also planned, namely the implementation of `Restricted Boltzmann Machines (RBM)`, `Spike and Slab RBM (ssRBM)`, `Stacked GAN (StackGAN)` and `Deep Belief Networks (DBN)`.